 Alexis Mason is a Licensed Funeral Director and Family Service Director for Baue Funeral Homes.
 She found her passion and purpose in funeral service as a teenager at the local funeral home in her hometown of Hannibal, MO, which lead her on her journey to obtain her degree in Mortuary Science and graduate with honors in 2013.

 She is the proud mother of three children, Ellie, Harper, and Cooper; and wife to Active Duty Army husband, SSG Cody Mason.

 For Alexis, guiding families after they experience a loss is something that has always come naturally.
 “I take tremendous pride in arranging meaningful and individualistic services, whether that be a traditional funeral service, a life celebration, or a party.
 Every family’s needs are different, and I’m honored to be there to help them honor their loved ones in their own unique way.”

 Dustin Livengood has been a licensed funeral director at Baue Funeral Homes since November, 2016.
 He attended Lewis & Clark Community College and Worsham College of Mortuary Science.

-Dustin grew up in Alton, Illinois and now lives in St. Louis, Missouri with his wife, daughters, Cola and Eleanor, and his two dogs.
+Dustin grew up in Alton, Illinois and now lives in St. Louis, Missouri with his wife, daughters, Lola and Eleanor, and his two dogs.
 In his spare time Dustin enjoys playing golf, attending St. Louis Blues Hockey games, and trivia.